Mountain Photography

 A serene evening overlooking Lake Carezza.
 All was calm across the water as the mighty spires of the Dolomites caught the fading light.

-A glorious moment over the rugged and remote Western Arthurs, deep in Tasmania’s South West Wilderness.
+A glorious sunrise over the rugged and remote Western Arthurs, deep in Tasmania’s South West Wilderness.
+These mountain peaks are simply stunning from the air.

 With clear skies forecasted over Tasmania’s remote southwest region, I chartered a scenic flight over the Western Arthurs.
 Taking off before dawn, we were greeted by golden light illuminating sights like Lake Oberon and Federation Peak—crowned “Australia’s only real mountain” by Sir Edmund Hillary.